vking34/aws-developer-associate/lambda/README.md

 - By default, if function returns an error, the entire batch is reprocessed until the func succeeds, or the items in the batch expire

-- To ensure in-order processing, processing for the affected shard is paused until the error is reolved
+- To ensure in-order processing, processing for the affected shard is paused until the error is resolved
 - You can configure the event source mapping to:
     - discard old events
     - restrict the number of retries